defold/doc/docs/en/manuals/project-settings.md

 : World gravity along z-axis, `0` by default.

 scale
 : How to scale the physics worlds in relation to the game world for numerical precision, `0.01`--`1`.
-The value is `0.02` by default.
+The value is `0.02` by default, meaning that the physics engine will see 160 units as 3.2 meters.

 debug_scale
 : How big to draw unit objects in physics, like triads and normals, `30` by default.